INTO-CPS-Association/DTaaS/docs/developer/system/architecture.md

 The gateway is a single point of entry for direct access to the platform services.
 The gateway is responsible for controlling user access to the microservice components.
-The service mesh enables discovery of microservices, load balancing and authentication functionalities.
+The service mesh enables discovery of microservices, load balancing and authorization functionalities.

 In addition, there are microservices for catering to author, store,